jwstegemann/fritz2/www/src/pages/docs/50_StoreMapping.md

 ### Combining Lenses

-A `Lens` supports the `plus`-operator with another lens in order to create a new lens, that combines the two in such a way, that the `get` and `set`-functions are chained in natural order.
+A `Lens` supports the `plus`-operator with another lens in order to create a new lens which combines the two.
+The `get` and `set`-functions of the resulting lens are chained in natural order.

 Imagine the following example:
 ```kotlin